David Tredinnick (politician): Freedom of Information and expenses

 In May 2007, Tredinnick was among 98 MPs who voted to exempt themselves from the Freedom of Information Act, ending the compulsory legal requirement for MPs to disclose their expenses.
 The move was later overturned by the House of Lords.

 In 2006, Tredinnick claimed for astrology software and tuition, saying it was for a debate on alternative medicine, and had been cleared with the Commons fees office.
 In 2009, he claimed £125 for a course on "intimate relationships" on his Parliamentary office costs allowance, but this was rejected.
 The Daily Telegraph also noted he was claiming up to £7000 a quarter for a mortgage on a £2m house near Parliament.
 In early 2010, during the United Kingdom parliamentary expenses scandal, it emerged that Tredinnick had chosen to return £755.33 as he had decided that his expenditure on astrology software was supplementary to his parliamentary duties, although the parliamentary commissioner for standards John Lyon had decided against requesting that he should do so.

 Brexit

 Tredinnick was opposed to Brexit prior to the 2016 referendum.

 Personal life

-Tredinnick was married to Rebecca Jane Shott from 1983 until 2008 with whom he has a daughter (born February 1987) and a son (born July 1989).
+Tredinnick was married to Rebecca Jane Shott from 1983 until 2008 with whom he has a daughter and a son.